-Remember to delegate, send apologies, sort out an alternative or just reschedule.
+Remember to delegate, send apologies to meetings you don’t need to attend, sort out an alternative or just reschedule.
 Build yourself some time, so you’re not stuffing a load of barely dry and not necessarily suitable washing into your travel bag.
 The first few days of your break will thank you for it.

 2. Do Some Planning